zowe/docs-site/docs/user-guide/install-zowe-smpe.md

   14. [Run REPORT CROSSZONE](#run-report-crosszone)
   15. [Cleaning up obsolete data sets, paths, and DDDEFs](#cleaning-up-obsolete-data-sets-paths-and-dddefs)

-### Download the Zowe SMP/E package>P>
+### Download and unzip the Zowe SMP/E package

 To download the Zowe SMP/E package, open your web browser and go to the [Zowe Download](https://www.zowe.org/download.html) website.
 Click the **Zowe SMP/E FMID AZWE002** button to save the file to a folder on your desktop.

 You will receive one ZIP package on your desktop.
 Extract the following files from the package.
 You may need to use the `unzip` command at a terminal rather than an unzip utility.
+For example, run `unzip zowe-smpe-package-2.1.0.zip` in your terminal.

   - **AZWE002.pax.Z (binary)**